Daak Diyachhen Doyal Amare

-"Daak Diyachhen Doyal Amare" is a Bengali film song belongs to the Bangladeshi film Pran Sajani released in 1979.
+"Daak Diyachhen Doyal Amare" is a Bengali film song belonging to the Bangladeshi film Pran Sajani released in 1979.
 Syed Asaduddaula Shirazi was the main lyricist of the song.
 Moniruzzaman Monir was credited as the lyricist of the song in the film.
 The song was composed by Alam Khan and performed by Bangladeshi playback artist Andrew Kishore.
 Due to its popularity, the song has been reproduced several times over decades.
 The song is all about few final days before one's death.

 History

 Syed Asaduddaula Shirazi was the real lyricist of the song.
 In 1965, Shirazi published the song in one of his books.
 There were six songs used in Pran Sajani, among these five songs was penned by Moniruzzaman.
 Film producer was unawared about the original lyricist of this song, so they credited Monirizzaman solely for all lyrics.
 Alam Khan produced the song for the film and recorded on Andrew's voice.
 During recording Andrew was Higher Secondary School student.